Banks weigh on FTSE; charts signal sideways trade

 HSBC A DRAG

-Taking most points off the index and driving the banking sector into the red was HSBC (HSBA.L), hit by a U.S. Senate report on the company which called the bank's culture "pervasively polluted".
+Taking most points off the index and driving the banking sector into the red was HSBC, hit by a U.S. Senate report on the company which called the bank's culture "pervasively polluted".

 HSBC Holdings was down 1.7 percent by the close to shave 7 points off the index.